Nano1337/multimodal-clinical/README.md

 March 25th:
 - [X] Update Food101 and Crema-D to use factory patterns for model selection
+- [ ] Update Food101/_SETUP.md with new instructions when using M3AE model
 - [ ] Update Food101 to use M3AE model and MLA training hyperparams

 March 24th: